dragonexpert/socialgroups/README.md

 7) If you enable SEO Urls for Social Groups, add the Rewrite Rules from the htaccess.txt file to your .htaccess file.

 Please keep in mind this is a beta release.
 There may be bugs and there are features that are not yet implemented.

+# Developers
+- I have created a separate folder for developers.
+This is where I will put any kind of documentation that can help you do customizations such as database schema diagram showing relationships.